Thinking of selling your rooftop solar home?

 These are just some of the questions that your Realtor needs to answer to effectively market a rooftop solar home.
 As a Realtor who is a Specialist in the Sale of Rooftop Solar Homes, I have found that rooftop solar homes offer a great advantage to the new buyer.
 It is up to your Realtor to understand these benefits and to broadcast the value of solar on homes to prospective buyers.

-Joyce Freese, Callie Shay Realty, Realtor Emeritus, Specializing in the Sale of Solar Homes
+Joyce Freese, eXP Realty, Realtor Emeritus, Specializing in the Sale of Solar Homes